Time Running Out for Five Old Email Connection Protocols

 Disruption will certainly happen if you’re running obsolete clients like Outlook 2010 which don’t support modern authentication.
 Or if you use POP3 and IMAP4 to connect to fetch messages and the developers of your email client don’t pick up the new OAuth-compliant versions of these protocols.
 The biggest issue here is likely to be with devices that use these protocols to connect to Exchange to fetch messages as I have no idea how the device manufacturers will approach the upgrade.
-Other issues exist with applications built with Exchange Web Services and don’t quite know how to move forward (this blog by MVP Ingo Geganwarth might help).
+Other issues exist with applications built with Exchange Web Services where programmers don’t quite know how to move forward (this blog by MVP Ingo Geganwarth might help).
 Or if you have an old mobile email client which likes to use basic auth with ActiveSync.

 Finally, there’s PowerShell… We’ll have to switch to modules which support modern authentication, like the Exchange Online Management module, and upgrade scripts to make sure that authentication still works, especially for scheduled scripts which run without human intervention.

 There’s work to be done.
 Lots of work, but the final goal of eliminating insecure authentication methods from Office 365 is worthwhile.
 Those who doubt this statement might consider a recent case study by the Microsoft Detection and Response Team (DART), the people who help companies when malicious actors have penetrated networks to create persistent threat.

 A Case Study of a Compromised Office 365 Tenant